Feminist art movement in the United States

 The feminist art movement in the United States began in the early 1970s and sought to promote the study, creation, understanding and promotion of women's art.

 First-generation feminist artists include Judy Chicago, Miriam Schapiro, Suzanne Lacy, Judith Bernstein, Sheila de Bretteville, Mary Beth Edelson, Carolee Schneeman, Rachel Rosenthal, and many other women.
 They were part of the Feminist art movement in the United States in the early 1970s to develop feminist writing and art.
-The movement spread quickly through museum protests in both New York (May 1970) and Los Angeles (June 1971), via an early network called W.E.B.
+The movement spread quickly through museum protests in both New York City (May 1970) and Los Angeles (June 1971), via an early network called W.E.B.
 (West-East Bag) that disseminated news of feminist art activities from 1971 to 1973 in a nationally circulated newsletter, and at conferences such as the West Coast Women's Artists Conference held at California Institute of the Arts (January 21–23, 1972) and the Conference of Women in the Visual Arts, at the Corcoran School of Art in Washington, D.C.
 (April 20–22, 1972).